-Here are the most popular online event planning tools used by event creators of all shapes and sizes that can help you reclaim some ‘you time’ in your busy schedule.
+Here are the most popular online event planning software options used by event creators to manage a wide range of experiences.
+They can help you do the same while reclaiming some “you time” in your busy schedule.

-Trello is a free app well-suited for event planning.
-You add cards to a shared board, such as “Event vendors,” then easily drag and drop cards like “Florist” or “Caterer” to different categories (Sourcing, in negotiation, or signed contract, for instance).
+Trello is a free app that’s well-suited for event planning.
+You add cards to a shared board, such as “Vendors,” then easily drag and drop cards like “Florist” or “Caterer” to different categories (sourcing, in negotiation, or signed contract, for instance).
 This way everyone can see what needs doing, what’s progressing, and what’s been completed.
-There is a free plan for individuals, and a per-user fee for pro features and teams.
+There’s a free plan for individuals and a per-user fee for pro features and teams.

 3. Google Drive

 Google Drive isn’t an event management system, but it’s a workable solution if you don’t want to learn new software.
-Google Drive is a simple place to store your excel sheets, word docs, presentations, and photos.
+Google Drive is a simple place to store your spreadsheets, documents, presentations, and photos.
+It makes it easy to work on a shared doc or spreadsheet with your team, especially if everyone is working remotely.
 You can share them easily with whoever you want without having to email large files.

-Ditch scrolling through endless email threads for one piece of information with Slack.
+Here’s another tool that’s great for remote work or helpful if you often struggle with finding emails buried in your inbox.
 You can organize team conversations in channels by project (like a specific event), topic (like catering), or team, giving everyone a transparent view of what’s going on.
 Slack isn’t just for messaging either.
 Your files, images, PDFs, documents, and spreadsheets can be dropped right into a chat and shared with anyone.
 You can also search through your archive to find items with ease.

 Monday is a visual project management tool with simplified status updates so you can see quickly how your work is tracking.
 Whether you’re overseeing a team of in-house planners or you’re working to get all your event vendors on the same page, it’s easy to customize Monday for any collaborative project, from conferences to festivals and everything in between.

-If you’re still using excel sheets to manage your attendee lists or trying to manage manual payments, stop!
+If you’re still using spreadsheets to manage your attendee lists or trying to manage manual payments, stop!
 Use Eventbrite to make ticketing, registration, and event promotion a breeze, so you can focus on perfecting your event experience.
+Eventbrite also replaces your library of event planning books with its relevant and searchable blog full of tips and event planning guides.

 Ideas and inspiration

 Need to centralize all your ideas, inspiration, and themes for future events?
-Skip the scraps of paper or searches through random phone notes and use these time-saving tools instead.
+Skip the scraps of paper or searches through random phone notes and use these time-saving event planning apps instead.

-Pocket is the ‘save it and read later’ app.
-There’s so much to read online (this blog included) that you’ll probably always have a reading list you mean to catch up on at some point.
-Rather than bookmark them, or worse, forget about them, you can use Pocket to keep them all in one place, conveniently waiting for when you’re ready to read them.
+Pocket is the “save it and read later” app.
+There’s so much to read online (like our blog about 77 event ideas) that you’ll probably always have a reading list you mean to catch up on at some point.
+Rather than bookmarking things, or worse, forgetting about them, you can use Pocket to keep them all in one place, conveniently waiting for when you’re ready to read them.
 It’s also completely free!

-When you have finished reading something on Pocket, and you want to reference it later it, you can keep it in Evernote (they sync directly).
-That isn’t all, you can save just about everything in Evernote, from doodles to pictures of business cards, PDFs and voice recordings.
+When you’ve finished reading something on Pocket and you want to reference it later, you can keep it in Evernote (they sync directly).
+And that’s not all.
+You can save just about everything in Evernote, from doodles to pictures of business cards, PDFs, and voice recordings.
 It organizes everything into notebooks with tags making it indispensable for anyone who needs to keep track of multiple events at once.
 It’s also free to use the vast majority of its functionality.

 Some of the best ideas come from your audience and community on social media.
-Track of what they’re talking about, and save those ideas straight to Pocket or Evernote with Hootsuite.
+Keep track of your influencers’ accounts, see what they’re talking about, and save those ideas straight to Pocket or Evernote with Hootsuite.
 Hootsuite sorts conversations by topic, hashtags, keywords, or followers, and you can use it to schedule your own social media posts as well.
+Check out our essential guide to social media for events if you need more help with your social strategy.

 Reading through pages of text in search of inspiration is the easiest way for your eyes to glaze over.
 With Pinterest, you’re able to find inspiration through beautiful images on all kinds of event topics.
 Create boards and pin images for your ideal event to create your own mood board.
 When you need ideas, jump into your board and inspiration awaits.